AI for carbon reduction in ship navigation

 The project will provide initial demonstrators of the key components:

-- In phase 1 (ending March 2023): an automated decision-making tool to optimise passage planning and overall carbon efficiency.
+- To provide an automated decision-making tool to optimise passage planning and overall carbon efficiency.

-This project will enable the first steps in the development of a Digital Twin of the SDA.
-In the first phase of the project, we will focus mainly on external data sources for modelling the environment and informing decision-making.
+Phase 1 of this project will enable the first steps in the development of a Digital Twin of the SDA.
+We will focus mainly on external data sources for modelling the environment and informing decision-making.
 In phase 2 and beyond, we will use underway data (such as speeds and fuel requirements in different sea states, performance in ice, etc) to refine our models of how the vessel responds in different conditions.
 Initial demonstrators of the route-planning capability will be delivered which will form the foundations of further work to complete the Digital Twin of the vessel.

 In the following we present a sequence of interactive plots that show the current capability of the route planner.
 The intention is for viewers to click through the interactive layers to explore the different features currently available.

 Outlined below is a series of interactive examples of the work we are currently doing.
 Additional information and blog posts can be found at the side of the page.

 Example 1 – In this example we compare the information content of a mesh of Sea Ice Concentration (SIC) relative to the raw data.
 Try turning off and on the separate layers in the animation, found on the right of the plot, and zooming around the region.
 The blacked-out region represents land, and regions coloured in purple show the percentage of sea ice concentration.